symfony/symfony-docs/service_container.rst

 argument of ``__construct`` when creating the ``SiteUpdateManager`` service.
 The other arguments will still be autowired.

-But, isn't this fragile?
+But, is not this fragile?
 Fortunately, no!
 If you rename the ``$adminEmail`` argument to something else - e.g. ``$mainEmail`` - you will get a clear exception when you reload the next page (even if that page doesn't use this service).